 Maximum assimilation may best explain the observed hypoxia effects.
 Assimilation is the transformation of food and oxygen into compounds that will go to structure, maintenance, or reproduction.
 Reduced food consumption is a primary mechanism by which the fish energy budget is thought to be impacted by hypoxia (Chabot and Dutil, 1999; Thomas et al., 2019).
 However, feeding effects can not explain the observed hypoxia impacts on M. menidia hatch survival, timing, and size (Cross et al., 2019) because embryos do not yet feed.
 But because oxygen is also used in assimilation, low oxygen could reduce the assimilation rate of yolk resulting in slower depletion of the egg buffer and smaller size at hatching.
 Changes to assimilation efficiency under hypoxia have been recorded in other species, but the direction of that effect is species-dependent (reviewed in Thomas et al., 2019).
 Our fitted survival parameter for embryo mortality is greater than that of larvae.
-If assimilation rate of M. menidia decreases under hypoxia, the resulting slower egg buffer depletion would delay hatching, extending individuals’ time in the stage with greater mortality and thus accounting for reduces hatch survival under hypoxia.
+If assimilation rate of M. menidia decreases under hypoxia, the resulting slower egg buffer depletion would delay hatching, extending individuals’ time in the stage with greater mortality and thus accounting for reduced hatch survival under hypoxia.
 We therefore hypothesize that maximum assimilation rate will be the best parameter to explain the bioenergetic mechanism of early life hypoxia effects, and that modifying the embryo mortality parameter will consequently not be necessary.
 However, we hypothesize that this will not be the case for the post-hatch mortality parameter because none of the processes in the DEBkiss model affect mortality after hatching, so using the stress function on assimilation and post-hatch mortality parameters may be necessary to fully replicate the observed hypoxia data.

 Methods